gaysianthirdspace/g3s-site/content/meetups.md

 We have regional chapters of various sizes in several North American regions.
 To get in contact with a regional chapter, please send us a message at our [contact page](/contact/) and we'll connect you with the contact person for the chapter:

-- Los Angeles Metropolitan Area: Andrew
+- Los Angeles Metropolitan Area
-- San Francisco Bay Area: Charlie
+- San Francisco Bay Area
-- Toronto/Eastern Canada: ???
+- Toronto/Eastern Canada
-- Boston: message (Justin?) at (instructions)
+- Boston

 ## Partner Organizations